|

-This weekend we had Kylee Thompson out photographing Peach Pit for us at The Edmonton Convention Centre in Edmonton, Alberta.
-Here are her photos from the show!
+This past week we had Kylee Thompson photographing Alestorm for us at Midway Music Hall in Edmonton, Alberta.
+Here are her photos from that night!
+Alestorm

 0 Comments